 SHAD's success depends on the community of SHADs at each campus.
 The program has scheduled activities morning, afternoon, and evening, seven days a week, plus there is a lot of team-based project work.
 Students and staff alike are required to live in residence during the program.
 The rewards match the commitment!
 There are absolutely no exceptions for time off during the program.
 Absences are not allowed unless for medical or family emergencies.

-Well-qualifed staff ensure that all aspects of the experience – academic, logistical, and social – exceed every expectation.
+Well-qualified team members ensure that all aspects of the experience – academic, logistical, and social – exceed every expectation.
 They teach from their passion, not from a curriculum.
-Some staff live in residence for the duration of the program and become part of the community.
+Some team members live in residence for the duration of the program and become part of the community.

-These dedicated staff members have excellent credentials and many are top-rated university professors.
+These dedicated team members have excellent credentials and many are top-rated university professors.
 Dozens of volunteers from all areas of the university and business community add to the mix to create a dynamic experience.
-All staff and volunteers subscribe to the highest code of conduct as defined and maintained by SHAD.
+All team members and volunteers subscribe to the highest code of conduct as defined and maintained by SHAD.

 Is the SHAD program fee tax deductible?